Scarlett Johansson and Adam Driver in Marriage Story (Photo: Netflix)

 These monologues instantly allow us to not only come to know Nicole and Charlie but also to fall a bit in love with them.
 But then comes the kicker.
 These declarations are from letters penned at the request of their marriage counselor — documents (or “writes of passage,” as it were) meant as a last gasp before the two plunge inexorably into divorce.

-Marriage Story (playing in select venues and now available on Netflix Streaming) is a magnificent movie, perhaps the best of its kind since Ingmar Bergman shot his Scenes from a Marriage back in 1974.
+Marriage Story is a magnificent movie, the best of its kind since Ingmar Bergman shot his Scenes from a Marriage back in 1974.
 Writer-director Noah Baumbach (The Squid and the Whale, While We’re Young) has topped himself with a film that’s alternately humorous, hopeful and heartbreaking, and in the process he has drawn career-best performances out of both Johansson and Driver.